 Hundreds of people filed lawsuits over complications blamed on Biomet’s M2a Magnum hip implants.
 The company agreed to settle most of the lawsuits for $56 million.
-But by May 2018, more than 400 lawsuits were still pending in federal court.
+But by August 2018, 402 lawsuits were still pending in federal court.

 Did you or a loved one suffer complications after receiving a hip implant?
 You may be eligible for compensation.

 Most people who sued Biomet were offered $200,000 to settle their lawsuits.
 Some amounts differed based on when people received their implants.